Anze1508/localstack-demo-repo/README.md

 ## Challenges and Solutions

 - Encountered issues with Lambda invocation output, solved by checking LocalStack logs for correct execution and output handling.
+Was able to see the correct message: "Hello from LocalStack Lambda container image!".

 ## Learning Outcomes